 “She must’ve flipped the fuck out when you came home with a tattoo of Her on your neck.”
-Kandy nodded to the Santa Muerte portrait on the left side of his body, which was covered in anatomically correct tattooed bones along his hand, arm, and upper torso.
+Kandy nodded to the Santa Muerte portrait on the left side of his body, which seemed to match the style of the anatomically correct tattooed bones on his hand, arm, and upper torso.

 He laughed a little bit.
 “I kept those shirts buttoned up to the collar, yo.
 Middle of fuckin’ summer and everything when I went over there.
 Tried to be slick and grow my hair out a little to hide it on the sides.
 She clocked that shit the minute I walked in the first time with it.
-You women have this way of yellin’, man, it kills a man’s soul.”
+You women have this way of yellin’.
+It kills a man’s soul.”

 “Couldn’t just be grateful you were alive.”
 Kandy nuzzled into his shoulder again and he let his arm fall down around to her waist for a squeeze.